Skip to the main content

 Wage & Salary

-Updated Mar 31, 2018
+Updated Mar 31, 2024

-Earnings also vary by employer.
+Earnings vary by employer.
 For information about current collective agreements in the public and not-for-profit sectors, see the Health Sciences Association of Alberta (HSAA) website.

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.